ImperialCollegeLondon/poreFoam-singlePhase/README.md

 # poreFoam/singlePhase

- * This branch is experimental, aiming to simplify the build process
- * (and for some customization of foam-extend)
+ * This branch is experimental, aiming to simplify the build process by including the prerequisites (+ some customization of foam-extend)

-### the codes simulate single-phase flow, by solving
+### The codes simulate single-phase flow, by solving
-incompressible Naview-Stokes equations on 3D images of porous media
+### incompressible Naview-Stokes equations, on 3D images of porous media

 ---